andrei-muri/webserverc/README.md

 ```
 ./httpd
 ```

 > [!WARNING]
 > Binding errors can appear at running if port 8080 is used by another process.
-A feature that will enable dinaming porting will be added in future versions.
+A feature that will enable dinamic porting will be added in future versions.

 4. Make a http request through the browser (Chrome, Safari, Firefox, Brave etc.)
 ```
 http://localhost:8080/
 ```

-## Further development\
+## Further development
 - [ ] The user is able to select the port to which the process listens
 - [ ] Implement multithreading to handle multiple simultaneous connections
 - [ ] Improve compatibility for macOS and Windows (replace `sendfile()` with a cross-platform alternative).
 - [ ] Enable connections from the outside

-## Author\
+## Author
-Created by ***Muresan Andrei*** [GitHub](https://github.com/andrei-muri) [LinkedIn](https://www.linkedin.com/in/andrei-muresan-muri/)
+Created by ***Muresan Andrei***
+[GitHub](https://github.com/andrei-muri)
+[LinkedIn](https://www.linkedin.com/in/andrei-muresan-muri/)